Discord-Oxygen/Discord-Console-hacks/README.md

 For those of you who can't use Matrix we created the Discord Server, its bridged to the Community (=every message you sent in Discord automatically appears in matrix and vice-versa)<br>
 Here's the Invite Link: https://discord.gg/2FqBxRA6fS (2nd server)<br>

-_<details><summary>\*</summary> Currently all my IP Adresses (all exit nodes, I2P (darknet) outproxies, VPN's and proxies) are blacklisted and I can't create any accounts.
-Allthough I expclicitly put a disclaimer above any code published, Discord is going after me, which makes it... more... difficult to create new accounts...</details>_

 Please don't use console hacks not sent by me, or you might risk loosing your account.<br>
 I'll update this invite regularly, if e.g. my account gets compromised or Discord shuts down the Server, I will create a new Account, a new Server and will then update the invite above.<br>